• Skip to primary navigation

 Can I make this soup creamy?

 Absolutely.
-To make a creamy version, you can stir in a half-cup of heavy cream or full-fat coconut milk during the last 5 minutes of simmering.
+To make a rich, creamy version without dairy, you can stir in a half-cup of full-fat coconut milk during the last 5 minutes.
+If dairy isn't an issue, heavy cream works well too.

 Is this sausage and kale soup freezer-friendly?